LeeHowes/CPP/paper_framework_sources/p2522_global_execution_context.md

 However, the paper lacks a standard execution context and scheduler.
 It has been broadly accepted that we need some sort of standard scheduler.

-As noted in [@P2079R1], the earlier `static_thread_pool` had many shortcomings and was not included in [@P2300] for that reason.
+As noted in [@P2079R1], an earlier revision of this paper, the earlier `static_thread_pool` had many shortcomings.
-The global execution context proposed in [@P2079R1] was an important start, but needs updating to match [@P2300].

-This update to P2079 proposes a specific solution: parallel execution context and scheduler.
+This was removed from [@P2300] based on that and other input.

+This revision updates [@P2079R1] to match the structure of [@P2300].
+It aims to provide a simple, flexible, standard execution context that should be used as the basis for examples.
+It is a minimal design, with few constraints, and as such should be efficient to implement on top of something like a static thread pool, but also on top of system thread pools where fixing the number of threads diverges from efficient implementation goals.

 Lifetime management and other functionality is delegated to other papers, primarily to the `async_scope` defined in [@P2519].
+Unlike in earlier verisons of this paper, we do not provide support for waiting on groups of tasks, delegating that to the separate `async_scope` design in [@P2519], because that is not functionality specific to a system context.

-This execution context is of undefined size, supporting explicitly *parallel forward progress*.
+The system context is of undefined size, supporting explicitly *parallel forward progress*.
-It can build on top of a system thread pool, or on top of a static thread pool, with flexible semantics depending on the constraints that the underlying context offers.

 By requiring only parallel forward progress, any created parallel context is able to be a view onto the underlying shared global context.
 All instances of the `system_context` share the same underlying execution context.
 If the underlying context is a static thread pool, then all `system_context`s should reference that same static thread pool.
 This is important to ensure that applications can rely on constructing `system_context`s as necessary, without spawning an ever increasing number of threads.
+It also means that there is no isolation between `system_context` instances, which people should be aware of when they use this functionality.
+Note that if they rely strictly on parallel forward progress, this is not a problem, and is generally a safe way to develop applications.

 The minimal extensions to basic parallel forward progress are to support fundamental functionality that is necessary to make parallel algorithms work: